 Microsoft CSP program is a platform of opportunity and growth via a recurring revenue model.
 Microsoft partners can increase their profitability by selling Microsoft products and services like Office 365, Azure, Dynamics 365 and many others.

-Here, Microsoft’s huge cloud market opportunity and growth potential are the main drivers of partner participation in the CSP program.
-The recent reports of Microsoft becoming world’s third-most valuable company in the market is another indicator of its growth.
+Here, a wide range of Microsoft services, huge cloud market opportunity and growth potential are the main drivers of partner participation in the CSP program.
+The recent reports of Microsoft becoming the world’s third-most valuable company in the market is another indicator of its growth.

 A partner can choose to be a Microsoft CSP direct partner or an indirect provider based on its ability to meet the requirements of each model.
 The partners who engage in the CSP program can benefit from five key value tenets.